 Helen’s proscription suggests words could only break the spell of the moment, even as needful as Cusack’s character, David, is of speaking.

-In THJ’s® last newsletter, we talked about those special words that actually have the power to accomplish something.
+Certain special words—“performative utterances”—actually have the power to accomplish something.
 If you’re in the right place, at the right time, with the right people, with the right intention, you can swear an oath.
 Or christen a ship.
 Or arrest someone.

 Not speaking can be more powerful yet.